aymanizz/Hackathon2018/DOCUMENTATION.md

 - FullCalendar.js
 - w3css

+### Auxiliary

+- git

 ## Running The Server

+1. Install all the requirements.
-1. Error Logging server:
+2. Error Logging server:
   open a terminal and run the following command:
     ```bash
     python3 -m smtpd -n -c DebuggingServer localhost:8025
     ```
-2. Run the server:
+3. Run the server:
   open another terminal and from the project root folder (WHEREVER_THE_PROJECT_IS_LOCATED/ABC/) run the following commands:
     ```bash